-Back-to-school season cuts into kitchen time as school and activities fill the weeknight calendar.
-But school-night dinners can still be easy, communal and stirred up at home with these uncomplicated recipes that use fresh Northwest ingredients to full effect.
+Back-to-school season cuts into kitchen time as school and activities fill the calendar.
+But you can still make an easy weeknight dinner, stirred up at home with these uncomplicated recipes that use fresh Northwest ingredients to full effect.
 Three go-to ideas for weeknight dinners that are family-friendly, easy to do ahead, and might just save your sanity this September.

 This tender, garlicky pork is the perfect filling for tacos, sandwiches or grain bowl.
 Use an Instant Pot for a quicker preparation, or stew it in a slow cooker in the morning and have dinner waiting for you when you get home.
 This recipe makes enough to serve a family of four twice, and freezes well.

 3-4 lbs boneless pork shoulder, cut into 3 chunks